cchannon/WhatIsThis/README.md

 Take your time, and if you've never done this kind of thing before, make sure you take the time to practice with soldering wire on a basic PCB in advance.

+**Seriously, this is the shortest part of the instructions, but the hardest part to get right.
+TAKE YOUR TIME!

 ## Set up your Cognitive Services account
 Not nearly as creepy as the name might suggest, Microsoft Cognitive Services is a set of web APIs that let developers access unbelievable artificial intelligence capabilities with just a few lines of code, including the ability to decipher what a picture is all about.
 We'll use this web API to figure out what it is you took a picture of, and to amaze your friends!